• Skip to primary navigation

 It’s time to get really real about an aspect of travel nobody really wants to talk about but we all encounter — toilets.

 Those of us who travel internationally have probably run into our fair share of restroom quirks around the world.
 Yet even as a seasoned traveler, it is best to know what to expect and how to prepare for personal hygiene on the road.
-In this post, I’ll tell you what to expect of Peru’s restrooms and share five hygiene hacks particularly for female travelers.

 To my male readers, I totally appreciate that you guys read my blog for travel tips, but this one is primarily for my female readers.
 However, if you can bear with me during some feminine hygiene talk (or just skip over that section of this post), I think you’ll still find some useful information for your trip to Peru.